︎ ︎ ︎

 On the Surface of Things

-On the Surface of Things focuses on the traces of presence found at the basketball court in St. Louis Place Park.
-For the project, physical remnants were gathered from the basketball court at the park over the course of two years.
-As a poetic and defiant counteraction to the city’s long history of ignoring and erasing communities such as St. Louis Place, objects found at the court were gilded and thrown over the fence of the construction site across the street where the new $1.7 billion National Geospatial-Intelligence Agency western headquarters will be located.
+As a poetic and defiant counteraction to the city’s long history of ignoring and erasing communities such as St. Louis Place, the found objects were gilded and thrown over the fence of the construction site across the street where the new $1.7 billion National Geospatial-Intelligence Agency western headquarters is being built.